| |

 Note: *Asked of registered voters. ^Asked of a half sample.

- Do you believe the Bush administration intentionally misled the public about the possibility of
+Do you believe the Bush administration intentionally misled the public about

 weapons of mass destruction in Iraq to promote the Iraq War, or not?